-WARNING: Do not stop using this drug without first consulting your doctor.
-Your condition may become worse when the drug is suddenly stopped, especially if you have chest pain (angina) or heart disease (e.g., coronary artery disease, ischemic heart disease, heart failure, high blood pressure).
-If your doctor decides you should no longer use this drug, you must gradually decrease your dose according to your doctor's instructions.
+WARNING: Do not stop taking this medication without consulting your doctor.
+Some conditions may become worse when you suddenly stop this drug.
+Some people who have suddenly stopped taking similar drugs have had chest pain, heart attack, and irregular heartbeat.
+If your doctor decides you should no longer use this drug, he or she may direct you to gradually decrease your dose over 1 to 2 weeks.

 HOW TO USE: See also Warning section.

-Read the Patient Information Leaflet provided by your pharmacist before you start using carvedilol and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.
+Read the Patient Information Leaflet if available from your pharmacist before you start taking carvedilol and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

 For the treatment of high blood pressure, it may take 1 to 2 weeks before you get the full benefit of this drug.
 It is important to continue taking this medication even if you feel well.
 Most people with high blood pressure do not feel sick.